Digitalization of Nepal’s Land Administration Sector

 Project Timeframe

-LEI will provide Technical Assistance for the World Bank to support the digitalisation and decentralisation of Nepal’s land administration system, as well as the establishment of an integrated land and property valuation system.
+LEI provided technical assistance for the World Bank and Government of Nepal to support the digitalisation and decentralisation of Nepal’s land administration system, as well as the establishment of an integrated land and property valuation system.

 Nepal’s cadastral and land registry records are relatively comprehensive and widely available in digital format, providing a sound base for modernization.
-What is needed, is harmonization to achieve efficiency and accessibility goals, benefiting all.
+What is lacking, however, is harmonization to achieve efficiency and accessibility goals, benefiting all.
 Currently, separate systems and agencies manage survey and land registration data – a burden, given that almost all land administration services require data from both systems.
-Whilst the 2015 Constitution established a federal system, municipalities remain disconnected from cadastral data and lack the capacity to provide effective service delivery.
+Whilst the 2015 Constitution established a federal system, municipalities remain disconnected from cadastral data and lack the capacity to provide effective service delivery and perform the functions allocated to them in the 2015 Constitution.

-Nepal’s land and property valuation and taxation system could benefit from greater coherence and integration.
+Nepal’s land and property valuation and taxation system would also benefit from greater coherence and integration.
 Improved transparency, consistency and enforcement could all contribute to improved trust in the real estate market, improved services and sustainable revenue generation.

-In response to these challenges, the Ministry of Land Management, Cooperatives, and Poverty Alleviation (MLMCPA) requested Technical Assistance from the World Bank to support the digitalization and decentralisation of Nepal’s land administration system, as well as the establishment of an integrated land and property valuation system.
-Formally launched during the FIG Regional Conference in Nepal in November 2024, a grant from the Korea-World Bank Partnership Facility (KWPF) provides the project with funding.
+In response to these challenges, the Ministry of Land Management, Cooperatives, and Poverty Alleviation (MLMCPA) requested support from the World Bank to support the digitalization and decentralisation of Nepal’s land administration system, as well as the establishment of an integrated land and property valuation system.
+Formally launched during the FIG Regional Conference in Nepal in November 2024, a grant from the Korea-World Bank Partnership Facility (KWPF) provided the project with funding.
+The project, following a no-cost extension, was officially concluded at the end of October 2025.

 Key Project Services

-The primary goals of the consulting assignment are to provide strategic recommendations on several critical aspects of Nepal’s land administration services by carrying out in-depth assessments, consulting widely, and utilizing the assessment results and international innovations to provide prioritized and time-based recommendations for the World Bank and GoN.
+The primary goal of this consulting assignment was to provide strategic recommendations on several critical aspects of Nepal’s land administration services by carrying out in-depth assessments, consulting widely, and utilizing the assessment results and international innovations to provide prioritized and time-based recommendations for the World Bank and Government of Nepal.

-• The establishment of a digital land and property valuation and taxation system.
+• The establishment of a digital land and property valuation and taxation system – this report provided recommendations to ensure efficient, compulsory and fair tax collection based on accurate housing and property values.

-• The legal and regulatory gaps and necessary changes to facilitate and enable digitalization and decentralization.
+• The legal and regulatory gaps and changes to facilitate and enable digitalization and decentralization – this report identified a series of priority legal and regulatory reforms.

 Let’s Collaborate